-We will drive shared commercial value and income streams beyond current business models, collaborating with our customers.
+We will drive shared commercial value and income streams to regenerate business models for a circular economy.

 Thriving people

 We continue to create a people-centric business, aligned to our purpose.
 We do this by:

 - building a culture that puts people at the core, focusing on being socially inclusive and driving diversity in thinking and supporting safety, health and wellbeing; - investing in our people, enabling them to reach their full potential through our continuous training programmes, helping them shape their careers; and - engaging people in all aspects of our business and operations and assisting them to put our customers first.